What Is Fluency In Maths & How Do Schools Develop It?

 So, after seeing so many approaches to developing fluency and number sense, what have I done in my own practice?
 The answer is simple – I’ve shared it and used it.

-In Year 4 where I am based, the teaching team were reflecting on the ‘use it or lose it’ issue that arises when an area of Maths is mastered but not returned to.
+In Year 4 where I am based, the team were reflecting on the ‘use it or lose it’ issue that arises when an area of maths is mastered but not returned to.

-So after sharing the ideas I have seen we decided to incorporate our favourite bits into one model:
+So after sharing the ideas I have seen we incorporated our favourite bits into one model:

 Sticking with the carousel model, each day pupils practise the mathematical concept or fluency they are focusing on in addition to the fluency focus from previous terms until they’re giving accurate answers every time.

-On one day they have a guided group with an adult (either class teacher or LSA) and if need be the teacher pre-teaches or works with small groups of pupils who haven’t grasped concepts in that day’s Maths lesson.
+On one day they have a guided group with an adult and if need be the teacher pre-teaches or works with small groups of pupils who haven’t grasped concepts in that day’s Maths lesson.

 Having just read Clare Sealy’s amazing blog on teaching telling the time, we are now thinking about swapping one of the activities to one based on fluency in reading time.